-What: NewSTEPs (Newborn Screening Technical assistance and Evaluation Program) is a national newborn screening project designed to provide data, technical assistance, and training to newborn screening programs across the country and assist states with quality improvement initiatives.
+What: NewSTEPs (Newborn Screening Technical assistance and Evaluation Program) is a national newborn screening project designed to provide data, technical assistance and training to newborn screening programs across the country and assist states with quality improvement initiatives.
 NewSTEPs is a comprehensive resource center for state newborn screening programs and stakeholders.

-How: NewSTEPs is funded through a five-year cooperative agreement to the Association of Public Health Laboratories (APHL) by the Genetic Services Branch of the Health Resources and Services Administration (HRSA).
+How: NewSTEPs is funded through a cooperative agreement to the Association of Public Health Laboratories (APHL) by the Genetic Services Branch of the Health Resources and Services Administration (HRSA).

 Why: NewSTEPs functions with the goal of improving outcomes for newborns by facilitating newborn screening initiatives and programmatic outcomes, thus improving the overall quality of the newborn screening system.
-State programs will benefit from the shared resources that NewSTEPs will offer, including a data repository, interactive website, technical assistance, education and training, policy guidance and program evaluation.
+State programs will benefit from the shared resources that NewSTEPs offers, including a data repository, interactive website, technical assistance, education and training, policy guidance and program evaluation.

 Where: NewSTEPs is the central link for access to newborn screening information, data and resources across the country.